 3. Body Glide

 Body Glide was made to prevent chafing.
 It is a protective balm that prevents rubbing and friction, both of which cause rashes, blisters, and raw skin.
-By repelling moisture as well as avoiding chafing, runners are comfortable no matter how long they are running.
+By repelling moisture as well as avoiding chafing, Body Glide keeps runners’ skin free of irritation and rawness, no matter how long they are out there.

-It is suggested to apply to the arms, thighs, neck, anywhere there is contact with clothing or could encounter friction.
-Body Glide is designed not to leave any marks on clothing and washes off easily with mild soap and water.
+It is recommended to apply Body Glide to the arms, thighs, neck…anywhere there is contact with clothing or that could encounter friction.
+Body Glide is designed not to leave any marks on clothing, and washes off easily with mild soap and water.